m-radman/TestAssignment-UI_Cypress/README.md

 - Verify that the order is completed successfully with the displayed message

 Here is presented the solution for the task using Cypress automation framework.
-You can see my solution using WebDriverIO here [link].
+You can see my solution using WebDriverIO [here](https://github.com/m-radman/TestAssignment-UI_WDIO).

+---

+### Where to find code
+The implementation of the page objects you can see [here](https://github.com/m-radman/TestAssignment-UI_Cypress/tree/master/cypress/page_objects)
+The implementation of the tests you can see [here](https://github.com/m-radman/TestAssignment-UI_Cypress/blob/master/cypress/e2e/submit_order.cy.js)

 ---